bertiewooster/bertiewooster.github.io/_posts/2025-04-22-Skeletal-Editing.md

 This notebook is the result of a collaboration between myself, [Dr. Jeremy E. Monat](https://www.linkedin.com/in/jemonat/), and [Dr. Phyo Phyo Zin](https://www.linkedin.com/in/phyophyokyawzin/).
 This is a hands-on tutorial that guides readers through implementing skeletal editing transformations using Python and RDKit, and Phyo Phyo focuses on the high-level principles and applications in the blog post [How to Use Skeletal Editing in Drug Discovery: Key Benefits & Applications](https://drzinph.com/skeletal-editing-in-drug-discovery-applications-and-challenges/).
 Together, our goal is to provide both a conceptual understanding and practical approach to this emerging field.

+*[Open this notebook in Google Colab](https://colab.research.google.com/drive/1K9gY3eQFklVgtJmfpqJR_ykOEmnKHzMA?usp=sharing) so you can run it without installing anything on your computer*

 ## Code foundation

 First we install the RDKit.